-This study shows the strong sensitivity of DMRT-ML to snow grain size and density at 37 GHz, and that the error related to the measurements can explain most of the RMSE at this frequency and probably at higher frequencies.
-These results are in agreement with studies using MEMLS (Durand et al., 2008) and HUT (Rutter et al., 2013; Lemmetyinen et al., 2015a).
+This study shows the strong sensitivity of DMRT-ML to snow grain size and density at 37 GHz and that the error related to the measurements can explain most of the RMSEs at this frequency and probably at higher frequencies.
+These results are in agreement with studies using MEMLS (Durand et al., 2008) and HUT (Rutter et al., 2013; Lemmetyinen et al., 2015).
 It remains difficult to distinguish the sources of error related to DMRT-ML simulations at 37 GHz.
 The study, however, underlines that measurement error limits the accuracy of the simulations.
 The error related to the physical simplifications in DMRT-ML was not investigated in this work, but our results suggest that the level of confidence of measurements is too low to test or significantly improve the DMRT-ML physics.
-Further experiments on isolated snow layers as done by Wiesmann et al. (1998) but using new tools for snow microstructure parameterization could be applied to improve the physics of emission models.
-For example, more precise measurements of snow microstructure like X-ray tomography (Heggli et al., 2011) and the snow micro-penetrometer (SMP) (Schneebeli et al., 1999) could be the next step to improve the understanding of the physics in DMRT-ML (e.g., Lowe and Picard, 2015).
+In this study, SSA was used because it is a robust and objective metric that can be measured effectively on the field.
+However, the derived $R{\rm opt}$ metric used in DMRT-ML is related to an optical definition (Grenfell and Warren, 1999) and might not represent the grain for microwave wavelength (Mätzler, 2002).
+Further experiments on isolated snow layers as done by Wiesmann et al. (1998), but using new tools for snow microstructure parameterization could be applied to improve the physics of emission models.
+For example, more precise measurements of snow microstructure like X-ray tomography (Heggli et al., 2011) and the snow micro-penetrometer (SMP) (Schneebeli et al., 1999; Proksch et al., 2015) could be the next step to improve the understanding of the physics in DMRT-ML (e.g., Löwe and Picard, 2015).
 However, each snow microstructure measurement method has its own limitations.
 Combining the different information could be an avenue to better quantify the snow scattering mechanism in DMRT-ML.

-This analysis confirms that the scaling factor (φ = 3.3) proposed by Roy et al. (2013) is a general value as it yields accurate results with the new data set presented in this paper.
-We do not pretend that this value exactly applies to other environments as Picard et al. (2014) found a lower value (2.3) for Antarctica with a SSA measurement technique that was inter-calibrated with ours.
+This analysis confirms that the scaling factor ($\varphi = 3.3$) proposed by Roy et al. (2013) is a general value as it yields accurate results with the new data set presented in this paper.
+We do not pretend that this value exactly applies to other environments as Picard et al. (2014) found a lower value (2.3) for Antarctica with a SSA measurement technique that was intercalibrated with ours.
 The temporal analysis during the three campaigns in James Bay, however, shows that the sensitivity to snow measurement uncertainties evolve during winter due to snow metamorphism.
 This sensitivity change is also important at 19 GHz.
 Although snow is almost transparent at this frequency at the beginning of winter when the grains are small, $T{\rm B}$ at 19 GHz becomes sensitive to snow in March because of snow grain growth.
 This could be of interest for the SWE retrieval approach, knowing that 19 GHz $T{\rm B}$ becomes sensitive to snow when snow grains become larger.
+As proposed in Derksen (2008) 11 and 19 GHz frequencies could be useful for SWE retrievals for deep snow to overcome the problem of saturation at 37 GHz (see Rosenfeld and Grody, 2000).
 At 11 GHz, snow is almost transparent throughout the winter demonstrating the utility of this band for monitoring soil conditions (phase, temperature) under the snow (Kohn and Royer, 2010).